sergiotaborda/lense-lang-docs/docs/content/arrays.md

 # Indexing

-Arrays are specially useful because the values of at each position can be access by a second variable : the index.
-Normally this index is an integer.
+Arrays are specially useful because the values at each position can be access by a second variable : the index.
+Normally, in other languages, this index is an integer.
 In java , for example, you would write:

 ~~~~brush: java